Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- The development of strong networks can open doors to the creation of new opportunities for work and further advancements.
+- Strong networks can lead to new opportunities for employment and advances.

-- Overcommitment can cause mistakes burning out, mistakes, and internal frustration.
+- Insufficient commitment can lead to errors burning out, mistakes, and internal anger.

 - Reduce stress by learning Time Management Techniques and learning to delegate unpopular tasks.